AdobeDocs/campaign-classic.en/help/campaign/using/marketing-campaign-approval.md

 ### Approving processes {#approving-processes}

-#### Overview {#overview-1}

-The stages which require approval appear on the campaign dashboard (via the console of the web interface).
+The stages requiring approval appear on the campaign dashboard (via the console of the web interface).
 They also appear in the delivery tracking table and on the delivery dashboard.

 At this point, the status of the campaign is **[!UICONTROL To validate]**.

 >[!NOTE]
 >
 >* To select the processes that will be subject to approval, modify the campaign template.
 For more on this, refer to [Campaign templates](../../campaign/using/setting-up-marketing-campaigns.md#campaign-templates).
+>
 >* Also refer to the section on the [Approval process](../../campaign/using/marketing-campaign-approval.md#approval-process).
->

 ![](assets/s_ncs_user_edit_del_to_validate.png)